SciTools/iris/docs/iris/src/developers_guide/documenting/docstrings.rst

 ===================
 The class constructor should be documented in the docstring for its ``__init__`` or ``__new__`` method.
 Methods should be documented by their own docstring, not in the class header itself.

-If a class subclasses another class and its behavior is mostly inherited from that class, its docstring should mention this and summarise the differences.
-Use the verb "override" to indicate that a subclass method replaces a superclass method and does not call the superclass method; use the verb "extend" to indicate that a subclass method calls the superclass method (in addition to its own behavior).
+If a class subclasses another class and its behaviour is mostly inherited from that class, its docstring should mention this and summarise the differences.
+Use the verb "override" to indicate that a subclass method replaces a superclass method and does not call the superclass method; use the verb "extend" to indicate that a subclass method calls the superclass method (in addition to its own behaviour).

 Attribute and property docstrings